 Plant one eggplant per medium-sized container, or several plants in a large container.

 Fertilize every week or two with liquid garden fertilizer according to the directions on the container.

 Be sure to place the containers in a sunny location.

-Always be on the alert for signs of distress from the growing eggplants.
+Always be on the alert for signs of distress from eggplants.
 If the plants develop pale foliage after a few weeks in the ground, it can be a sign they need a boost with 5-10-5 fertilizer.

 Scatter a small handful on the earth around each plant, covering an area of about 2 feet in diameter.

 When you scratch in the fertilizer, do not dig any deeper than a half-inch to avoid damaging the eggplant's shallow roots.